alxyok/alxyok/README.md

 __Hands-on engineer here__.

 Welcome to my slice of world.
-This place is my peacefully contribution the Internet's noise.
+This place is my peaceful contribution the Internet's noise.

 <ins>**DEV QUALITY NO MORE**</ins>.